 Faculty research projects are supported by external funding sources from a number of federal, state and local entities.
 The array of research projects within the program provides opportunities for doctoral students to collaborate and gain valuable grant management and collaborative research experience.

 The doctoral program committee uses a set of criteria to assist in evaluating prospective student applications.
-Applicants are encouraged to use this as a guide in determining whether to apply to the program and in assembling their application packet.
+Applicants are encouraged to use this as a guide in determining whether to apply to the program and in assembling their application packets.
 View full doctoral admissions.

 For financial assistance information, including grants & other opportunities, visit the Doctoral Funding page.